Marius Monnikendam: Composer

-The composer Marius Monnikendam is a striking personality, who built his career independently from the start without adapting to any trend in particular.
+As a composer Marius Monnikendam never conformed to any musical trend in particular.
 Most of his works were commissioned.
-He feels most at home when composing special commissions.
+He felt most at home when composing special commissions.
 This is applicable to his work for the concert podium as much as to his Lay-music of the Thirties (canons, Christmas carols and his stage music, e.g. Vondel).
 The practicability of his choir works is of utmost importance for amateurs.
 In his choice of text he has a strong preference for religion and liturgy.
 At the same time he feels very much attracted to the organ.
 During his study in Paris he became deeply interested in César Franck.
-He also admired Milhaud and Honegger, as far as organ music is concerned, as well as Charles Tournemire.
+He also admired Milhaud and Honegger, and as far as organ music is concerned, Charles Tournemire as well.

 A Composer of Church Music

 For a Convention of church music in Frankfurt am Main in 1928 he sent in a Missa Nova, which received great acclaim because of its advanced style, however the Ecclesiastical Authorities did not give their seal of approval.
 Only after the Second World War Monnikendam did write church music again: a Missa Festiva and in 1961 a Missa Solemnis.

 Due to the introduction of Dutch language into liturgy, Monnikendam wrote a Whitsun Mass in 1966.
 He composed his Via Sacra in 1969 for boys' choir, mixed choir, declamation, organ, percussion and light images, projected on a large film screen, with expressionistic passion drawings by Aad de Haas.
 The Via Sacra is meant to be a quaresimal sermon, not for liturgical use, but for the Catholic and Protestant church as well.
-The first performance was in 1970 and after that many times in Holland (The Hague, Amsterdam, Oldenzaal) en abroad (Brussels, Madison, New York, Philadelphia).
+The first performance was in 1970 and after that many times in Holland (The Hague, Amsterdam, Oldenzaal) en abroad (Brussels, Madison, New York City, Philadelphia).

 Composer for Organ

-A great deal of Monnikendam’s work is taken up by organ compositions.
+A great deal of Monnikendam's work is taken up by organ compositions.
 His first Toccata (1936) is dedicated to maestro Charles Tournemire.
 In 1938 he wrote his first concert for organ in a modern baroque style and was performed in Amsterdam.
 In his Concerto for Organ and Brass Quartet (1956), an eighteenth century competitive style can be recognized.

 His sparkling virtuoso Third Concert for Organ (1968) with brass and percussion was very well received in the US.
 American editors started to become interested in Monnikendam (Inventions for Organ, 1961 and 1965).

 Composer for Orchestra

-Monnikendam did not write Symphonies but rather “Symphonic Movements”, where a close musical structure is developed from a basic thought in a dynamic-motor fashion (compare Honegger’s Pacific 231).
+Monnikendam did not write Symphonies but rather "Symphonic Movements", where a close musical structure is developed from a basic thought in a dynamic-motor fashion (compare Honegger's Pacific 231).
 His first work in this genre was Arbeid (Labour, 1931), followed by Mouvement Symphonique.

 An old Dutch folksong ‘Merck toch hoe Sterck’ was transformed twice by Monnikendam: first in a Sinfonia (1943) and secondly as Symphonic Variations (1954).
 The Concerto for Trumpet, Horn and Orchestra could be considered as a pendant of his concerto’s for organ, where he lays a bridge across the eighteenth and twentieth century.